wbsoft/parce/docs/source/deflanguage.rst

 2. The ``default_target`` rule, which defines the target to choose when none of the normal rules match.
-This can be seen as a "fallthrough" possibility to check for some text, but just go one somewhere else in case the text is not there.
+This can be seen as a "fallthrough" possibility to check for some text, but just go on somewhere else in case the text is not there.

     An example::